Our beliefs are biblically based and serve as boundaries to our convictions as a local community of believers.

-We believe that Jesus the Christ is the second member of the Trinity, the eternal Son of God.
-He was conceived of the Holy Spirit and born of the Virgin Mary Jesus lived a sinless human life and offered Himself as the perfect sacrifice for the sins of all by dying on a cross.
+Jesus Christ is the second member of the Trinity, the eternal Son of God.
+Jesus was conceived of the Holy Spirit and born of the Virgin Mary.
+He lived a sinless human life and offered Himself as the perfect sacrifice for the sins of all by dying on a cross.
 After three days, He arose physically from the dead to demonstrate His power over sin and death and will one day return to the earth to judge the world, assigning unbelievers to condemnation and eternal conscious punishment; and will receive believers unto himself to enjoy eternal blessedness and joy with God in the new heaven and the new earth.
-(Isaiah 7:14; Matthew 1:20-21; Luke 1:35-36; Hebrews 7:25, 9:24, 10:12,; Philippians 2:5-8; John 14:8-12; 1 Timothy 2:5-6; 1 John 2:1; 1 Corinthians 15:1-4; Acts 1:9-11)
+(Isaiah 7:14; Matthew 1:20-21; Luke 1:35-36; Hebrews 7:25, 9:24, 10:12; Philippians 2:5-8; John 14:8-12; 1 Timothy 2:5-6; 1 John 2:1; 1 Corinthians 15:1-4; Acts 1:9-11)

-We believe that the Holy Spirit is the third member of the Trinity who came on the day of Pentecost to indwell the Church for the glory of God in Jesus.
-He is the primary agent for the conviction of sin and regeneration.
+The Holy Spirit is the third member of the Trinity who came on the day of Pentecost to indwell the Church for the glory of God in Jesus.
+The spirit is the primary agent for the conviction of sin and regeneration.
 Simultaneously with salvation, the Holy Spirit imparts new life, baptizes believers into the body of Christ (i.e., the Church), permanently indwells and securely seals them unto the day of redemption, and distributes spiritual gifts to them for the purpose of building up other Christians.
-He fills (directs and controls) believers as they yield to him, enables them to mature spiritually (i.e., to live more like Jesus), and empowers them to live free from sin’s control and on mission in the world to be Jesus’ witnesses.
+The Holy Spirit fills (directs and controls) believers as they yield to him, enables them to mature spiritually (i.e., to live more like Jesus), and empowers them to live free from sin’s control and on a mission in the world to be Jesus’ witnesses.
 (John 16:8; Acts 1:8; Titus 3:5; 1 Corinthians 12:13; 1 Corinthians 6:19; Ephesians 4:30; Ephesians 5:18; Romans 8:14; John 16:12-15)

-We believe that having a relationship with God is a gift that God freely offers to every person who places faith in the Lord Jesus.
-This gift of salvation was made possible through Jesus’ perfect life, death on the cross for our sins and his subsequent resurrection from the dead.
+Having a relationship with God is a gift that God freely offers to every person who places faith in the Lord Jesus.
+This gift of salvation was made possible through Jesus’ perfect life, death on the cross for our sins, and his subsequent resurrection from the dead.
 Therefore, salvation, the forgiveness of sins, perfect righteousness, and eternal life can only occur when a person repents of sin and places his/her trust in the redemptive work of Jesus as the all-sufficient payment for his/her sin.
 It is not obtained nor kept through any human work.
 (John 3:16; 1 Corinthians 15; Ephesians 1:7; 2:8-9; Colossians 1:13-14; 1 Peter 1:3-5; 1 John 2:2, 5:11-13; Hebrews 9:11-28)

-Additionally, God has given men and women-specific roles and responsibilities in marriage and in the church.
-In Christian marriage, husbands are to lovingly, sacrificially, and unselfishly love their wives as Christ loves the church.
+Additionally, God has given both men and women-specific roles and responsibilities in marriage as well as in the church.
+In Christian marriage, husbands are not only to lovingly, sacrificially, and unselfishly love their wives, but also to love their wives as Christ loves the church.
 Wives are to voluntarily submit themselves to their own husbands as to the Lord.

-In the church, certain biblically-qualified men are to fulfill the role and responsibilities of elders/pastors/overseers, whom Christian men and women members are to willingly and joyfully submit themselves out of reverence for the Senior Pastor/Chief Shepherd of the Church, the Lord Jesus.
+Certain biblically-qualified men are to fulfill the following roles and responsibilities in the church of elders, pastors, and overseers.
+Christian men and women members are to willingly and joyfully submit themselves out of reverence for the Senior Pastor/Chief Shepherd of the Church, the Lord Jesus.
 (Genesis 1:27; Ephesians 5:22-33; 1 Timothy 3:1-7; Titus 1:5-9)

+For more information, Contact Us or see our Calendar.
 If you have questions or would like more information about our church or any of our programs, please use our Contact Form anytime.
 You can also follow us on Facebook, Instagram, YouTube, and Twitter to see what we’re up to.
 Beliefs Beliefs Belifes Beliefs Beliefs Beliefs